 Income for owner-operators varies widely.
 They make more than company drivers but also have to cover their own operational costs, like fuel and maintenance.

-Do most owner-operators own or lease their trucks?
+Do most people own or lease their trucks?

 Many owner-operators lease their trucks, which can provide stability and ease the burden of maintenance and repairs.